jallescaetano/acf-city-selector/README.md

 ### Transients

 There are 2 functions available, for an easy retrieval of data.
+Both make use of a transient.
 ```
 acfcs_get_countries();
 ```
-This function returns an array containing all countries, with a value and a label for each.
+This function returns transient `acfcs_get_countries` containing all countries, with a value and a label for each.
 ```
 array(
     'value' => {country code, 2 char}